Bayesian Conformal Prediction as a Decision Risk Problem: Introduction

 \section{Introduction}

-Uncertainty quantification is essential for building reliable machine learning systems.
-While advances like Bayesian inference, deep ensembles, and model calibration have improved uncertainty estimation \citep{angelopoulos2021gentle, gal2016dropout, tyralis2024review, caprio2024credal}, these methods often rely on the correctness of the underlying probabilistic model and may fail under misspecification.
+Uncertainty quantification is essential for reliable machine learning.
+Bayesian inference, deep ensembles, and calibration methods have improved uncertainty estimation \citep{angelopoulos2021gentle, gal2016dropout, tyralis2024review, caprio2024credal}, but their reliability can degrade when the underlying probabilistic model is misspecified.

-In contrast, \emph{Conformal Prediction} (CP) provides finite-sample, distribution-free coverage guarantees under the exchangeability assumption.
-For any significance level $\alpha\in(0,1)$, CP aims to construct prediction sets $C_{\mathrm{cp}}$ that contain the true outcome with probability at least $1-\alpha$ \citep{shafer2008tutorial, barber2023conformal,caprio2025conformalized}.
-Let $(X_1,Y_1),\ldots,(X_{n+1},Y_{n+1})$ be exchangeable observations.
-A non-conformity score $s(x,y)$ is a real-valued function that quantifies how atypical a candidate output $y$ is for an input $x$ relative to the observed data, with larger values indicating lower conformity.
-Given such a score, the prediction set $C_{\mathrm{cp}}$ for a new input $X_{n+1}$ is defined as

-where the threshold $\lambda_{\mathrm{cp}}$ is calibrated from data.
-Appropriate calibration of $\lambda_{\mathrm{cp}}$ yields valid coverage guarantees; The precise form of the guarantee depends on whether full or split CP is used \citep{barber2023conformal}.

-Beyond validity, a central objective in the CP literature is \emph{efficiency}: constructing prediction regions that are as small as possible while satisfying coverage guarantees \citep{vovk2005algorithmic, lei2018distributionfree, barber2023conformal}.
-Theorem 2.10 in \citet{vovk2005algorithmic} shows that, among all valid predictors, there always exists a conformal predictor achieving the same coverage with no larger prediction regions, implying that prediction regions can be improved through the choice of non-conformity score.
-In practice, however, most conformal methods rely on fixed quantile calibration of pre-specified scores, rather than explicitly optimising prediction set size under a coverage constraint \citep{lei2018distributionfree, barber2023conformal}.
-Recent studies, summarised in Section~\ref{sec:relatedwork}, have explored connections between CP and Bayesian inference.
-This raises a natural question: \emph{Can CP be operationalised as a decision-theoretic optimisation problem, in which the conformal threshold $\lambda$ is treated as a decision variable (of which the classical choice $\lambda_{cp}$ is a special case) and selected to minimise the expected prediction set size while preserving valid coverage guarantees?}